What is Your Paper, Your Way?

 My two cents on Your Paper, Your Way

 So, if given a choice between a YPYW and a non-YPYW journal, should an author preferably submit a well-prepared manuscript to YPYW?
-The answer is that this is NOT a deciding factor for choosing a journal.
+The answer is that this is NOT a deciding factor in choosing a journal.
 If your manuscript is well-prepared, then find the best journal for it based on the impact factor, visibility, how often it publishes content related to your topic, etc. These are always the priority factors to consider.
 If your paper is not prepared well in terms of formatting, you may go for a YPYW journal if it meets the abovementioned criteria; if you cannot find such a journal, seek professional editing and send it to a journal that best showcases your work to the world.

-Although there has been a lot of debate on how good or not YPYW is for the academia, I am personally inclined in its favor.
+Although there has been a lot of debate on how good or not YPYW is for academia, I am personally inclined in its favor.
 Because although this changes a lot for the industry, it does not bring a compromise to how robust the content evaluation process should be and it does not force the reviewers to accept more articles for business benefit.
-The academic decision-making factors have been left untouched and robust and the decision makers are the same as before, and among all the things Elsevier has changed, for me, the beauty of YPYW lies in what they chose to keep intact, which is the “no-compromise” approach on the quality of research accepted.
+The academic decision-making factors have been left untouched and robust and the decision-makers are the same as before, and among all the things Elsevier has changed, for me, the beauty of YPYW lies in what they chose to keep intact, which is the “no-compromise” approach on the quality of research accepted.

 References